When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Grey Spots Promotion in the City of Bocholt

 The town of Bocholt has received a notice of approval for the funding project.
-It is expected that approximately 580 properties located outside the inner-city core area will be connected.
-The town of Bocholt is currently putting the fibre-optic roll-out out to tender as part of a comprehensive Europe-wide procurement process.
+It is expected that 581 addresses located outside the inner-city core area will be connected.
+A map of the expansion area and a list of addresses for reference can be found in the downloads section.

+The City of Bocholt is currently putting the fibre-optic roll-out out to tender as part of a comprehensive Europe-wide procurement procedure (see the tender notice).
 Further information on the federal Gigabit funding scheme is available on the website of the project operator, aconium.

 Self-financed broadband expansion in the city of Bocholt